HacklifeBMC/Proj_CsharBMC/README.md

 rid→ date
 ddid → date

-We also much change our Bank schema, which had been functioning as these tables above.
+I also much change the Bank schema, which had been functioning as these tables above.
 Updated below:

 Bank(bid: string, bcontact: string, bname: string, baddress: string)

-We have added a bid, which can act as a key for the bank.
+I have added a bid, which can act as a key for the bank.
 Since multiple banks can have the same contact, name, and address and bid is the primary key, this is already in BCNF.
 FD:

 bid→ bcontact, bname, baddress